bitprj/devrel/.github/ISSUE_TEMPLATE/content-development-proposal.md

 > :fire: DO NOT MERGE TO MASTER YET
 📅**{{Due_Date}}**
 - [ ] Tested run code to check for completion
-- [ ] Check the [blog tracker](https://airtable.com/shrDBBOFqn5c7SlBh) to find your Technical QA expert (or ask your PM if you can't find it) and Writing QA expert

 ### :pushpin: Step 3: Submitting Code Deliverables
 > :fire: DO NOT MERGE TO MASTER YET